iss4e/Robust_Sizing/README.md

 g: number of days in each sample

-h: name of load file (for example, see load.txt)
+h: name of load file, values in kW (for example, see load.txt)

-i: name of pv generation file (for example, see pv.txt)
+i: name of pv generation file, values in kW (for example, see pv.txt)

 Note that for both SNC methods, parameter d is not used.